Skip to main content

 Project description

-sim-tools: tools to support the simulation process in python.
+sim-tools: tools to support the Discrete-Event Simulation process in python.

-Binder DOI PyPI version fury.io Read the Docs License: MIT Python 3.10+ License: MIT
+Binder DOI PyPI version fury.io Anaconda-Server Badge Anaconda-Server Badge Read the Docs License: MIT Python 3.10+ License: MIT

-sim-tools is being developed to support simulation education and applied simulation research.
-It is MIT licensed and freely available to practitioners, students and researchers via PyPi.
-There is a longer term plan to make sim-tools available via conda-forge.
+sim-tools is being developed to support Discrete-Event Simulation (DES) education and applied simulation research.
+It is MIT licensed and freely available to practitioners, students and researchers via PyPi and conda-forge

 Vision for sim-tools

-1. Deliver high quality reliable code for simulation education and practice with full documentation.
+1. Deliver high quality reliable code for DES education and practice with full documentation.

 2. Provide a simple to use pythonic interface.

-3. To improve the quality of simulation education and encourage the use of best practice.
+3. To improve the quality of DES education using FOSS tools and encourage the use of best practice.

 Features: